csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 To see why, note that the natural join of _instructor_ and _teaches_ contains the attributes (_ID_, _name_, _dept name_, _salary_, _course id_, _sec id_), while the _course_ relation contains the attributes (_course id_, _title_, _dept name_, _credits_).
 As a result, the natural join of these two would require that the _dept name_ attribute values from the two inputs be the same, in addition to requiring that the _course id_ values be the same.
 This query would then omit all (instructor name, course title) pairs where the instructor teaches a course in a department other than the instructor’s own department.
 The previous query, on the other hand, correctly outputs such pairs.

-3As a consequence, it is not possible to use attribute names containing the original relation names, for instance _instruc- tor_._name_or _teaches_._course id_, to refer to attributes in the natural join result; we can, however, use attribute names such as _name_ and _course id_, without the relation names.
+3As a consequence, it is not possible to use attribute names containing the original relation names, for instance _instructor_._name_or _teaches_._course id_, to refer to attributes in the natural join result; we can, however, use attribute names such as _name_ and _course id_, without the relation names.

 **74 Chapter 3 Introduction to SQL**